Helium-3: Nuclear magnetic resonance

+Because a helium atom, or even two helium atoms, can be encased in fullerene-like cages, the NMR spectroscopy of this element can be a sensitive probe for changes of the carbon framework around it.
+Using carbon-13 NMR to analyze fullerenes themselves is complicated by so many subtle differences among the carbons in anything but the simplest, highly symmetric structures.

 Radio energy absorber for tokamak plasma experiments

-Both MIT's Alcator C-Mod tokamak and the Joint European Torus (JET) have experimented with adding a little He-3 to a H-D plasma to increase the absorption of radio-frequency (RF) energy to heat the H & D ions, a "three-ion" effect.
+Both MIT's Alcator C-Mod tokamak and the Joint European Torus (JET) have experimented with adding a little helium-3 to a H–D plasma to increase the absorption of radio-frequency (RF) energy to heat the hydrogen and deuterium ions, a "three-ion" effect.